19 June 2023

 • To open without any tools or keys.

 If the emergency escape or rescue opening appears below a deck, porch, or cantilevers, they need to have a minimum height of 36 inches and a minimum width of 36 inches.

 Some states and municipalities might have their own egress window code that supersede IRC guidelines.
 Check with your local building inspector or city building code to learn the requirements for your home.

 What’s the Difference between an Egress Window and a Regular Window?

 There is no difference between an egress window and a regular window.
 A regular window must meet size requirements to serve as an egress window.
 Casement and slider windows get used as egress windows because they can provide large enough openings, though slider windows need a larger size because one sash moves horizontally.

 Types of Egress Windows

 Egress windows can come as regular window types.
 Slider, casement, awning, double hung, and single hung windows commonly get used as egress windows, provided they meet dimension specifications.
 If you’re renovating a home, you might need to install larger windows to meet egress requirements.
 Note: egress and building code requirements vary by municipality.
 It’s best to consult with your local building official for accurate requirements.

 Choosing Egress Windows

-Marvin Replacement offers stylish casement and slider windows in sizes that meet egress window requirements.
+Marvin Replacement offers stylish casement and horizontal slider windows in sizes that meet egress window requirements.
 Casement windows open wide to provide a large enough opening space for egress guidelines.
 Marvin Replacement Casement Windows can come with a Clear View® hinge, which resides at the edge of the frame to provide an uninterrupted view and bigger net clearing area.